Skip to main content

 Part-time jobs are often relatively easy to find on college campuses, so if they didn't already have a part-time gig, this is a good time for your teen to get used to having a job and balancing responsibilities.
 If working while attending classes is too much of a load, encourage them to work during the summer.
 Even a weekend or nights-only job will get them accustomed to the demands of the working life, and it lets them experience the pleasure of bringing in their own income.

-6. SING THE PRAISES OF SAVING MONEY
+6. Emphasize the importance OF SAVING MONEY

 Establishing a savings habit can prepare your teen for later, when they might be juggling mortgage payments with saving for retirement.
 Explain to them that it's less important how much they save — even $10 per paycheck is a good start.
 During the college years, the idea is to train themselves to set aside a portion of their income for a future purchase or emergency.